 The SIAS is responsible for monitoring the quality and effectiveness of systems of internal control.
 A risk model is used to formulate an annual audit plan.
 A model for assessing risk against desirability of audit work is used across SIAS and allows for the prioritisation of potential audit projects.
 Future risks are identified as appropriate and a forward plan for future audit work is in operation.

 The reporting process for SIAS requires a report of each audit to be submitted to the relevant chief officer and service manager.
 The report includes recommendations for improvements that are included within an action plan (and graded as high, medium or merits attention).
 This requires agreement or rejection by relevant chief officer and/or service manager.
 The process includes followup reviews of high priority recommendations by SIAS and reports to the Audit Committee as part of the SIAS update report.
-The Audit Champion monitors all other recommendations and reports progress to Corporate Management Team on a quarterly basiswhich are also followed up by SIAS at the time of their next audit.
-All SIAS reports include an opinion on the quality and effectiveness of internal control within the Council's systems, and an assurance assessment.
+The Audit Champion monitors all other recommendations and reports progress to Corporate Management Team on a quarterly basis.
+All SIAS audit reports include an opinion on the quality and effectiveness of internal control within the Council's systems, and an assurance assessment.